A man's world: How women navigate male-dominated workplaces

 Journalist

-In 15 years of working on construction sites, Michelle has worked with another woman once—otherwise it’s her and anything from five to 2,000 men.
+In 15 years of working on construction sites, Michelle has worked with another woman once—otherwise it’s her and anything from 5 to 2,000 men.
 She has coped with this by developing a work persona.
 “I take up as much room as I can.
 I change my tone.
 I swear more,” she said.
 “Not so much now, but five years ago, my husband would say when I came back from the site, ‘Okay, drop your balls at the door.
 You’re at home now.’”

 Michelle’s behavior is common among women who work in male-dominated workplaces.
-But what other changes do women make to fit in—and how do they affect their career and sense of self at work and at home?
+But what other changes do women make to fit in—and how do they affect their career and sense of self, at work and at home?

 Being the “only one” is still a common experience for women in the workplace.
-According to the 2018 Women in the Workplace report, one in five women often finds themselves the only woman, or one of the only women, in the room at work.
-This has a significant psychological impact because you are under pressure to fit in.
-You lose yourself, which is a shame,” said Michelle.
+According to the Lean In’s Women in the Workplace report, one in five women often finds themselves the only woman, or one of the only women, in the room at work, and representation is even less for women of color.
+This has a significant psychological impact, mixed with the pressure to fit in.
+“You lose yourself, which is a shame,” said Michelle.
 “It’s something that now I really fight against.”

 Coping with criticism